Ninja Sentai Kakuranger: Kakurangers

-20 years old, descendant of Jiraiya.
+The 20 year old descendant of Jiraiya.
 He is a Japanese-American ninja from Los Angeles trained by his guardian Gali after his father, who was a police officer, was killed by the Youkai (but was later revealed to by Gali himself).
-Jiraiya stands out among the characters because he speaks English frequently (which at first caused both teasing and confusion with the other team members) He learns Japanese as the show progresses.
+Jiraiya stands out among the characters because he speaks English frequently (which at first caused both teasing and confusion with the other team members), thoughe learns Japanese as the show progresses.
 He is a big fan of Japanese ninja movies.
-During his first appearance, he was helping the Youkai.
-In reality, he did so to steal four scrolls, previously stolen by Azukiarai, to allow him and the other three Kakurangers (besides Sasuke, who already had his) to become Beast Generals.
-He expresses combination of a cowboy/surfer persona.
+In his first appearance, Jiraiya was helping the Youkai.
+In reality, he did so to steal four scrolls, previously stolen by Azukiarai, to allow him and three of the other Kakurangers (Sasuke already had his) to become Beast Generals.
+He expresses a cowboy/surfer persona.
 He is the pure fighter of the group.
-Although he knows Earth-based Ninja Arts (忍法, Ninpō), he prefers to fight with his martial art skills.
-While finding his Shinobi Scroll, Jiraiya was forced to battle Gali, who revealed himself as the man who killed his father and served the Youkai.
-After the bloody battle between them, Jiraiya learned why Gali did it, as well as hoping Jiraiya would kill him.
-Both the deaths of Zashiki-warashi and the two men he had known since childhood gave Jiraiya a reason to fight the Youkai.
-He is the only member with no "Journey to the West" corresponding character, but Yulong the horse also has no "Kakuranger" corresponding character.
+Although he knows Earth-based Ninja Arts, he prefers to fight with his martial art skills.
+While looking for his Shinobi Scroll, Jiraiya was forced to battle Gali, who revealed himself as the man who killed his father and served the Youkai.
+After the battle between them, Jiraiya learned why Gali did it, as well as hoping the former would kill him.
+The deaths of Zashiki-warashi and the two men he had known since childhood gives Jiraiya a reason to fight the Youkai.
+He is the only member with no corresponding Journey to the West character, but Yulong the horse also has no corresponding Kakuranger character.

 During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Jiraiya works as a USA paranormal investigator.

-Jiraiya is portrayed by Kane Kosugi (ケイン・コスギ, Kein Kosugi).